deepanshu96/carp1-Finding_Lane_lines/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline Description

-My pipeline consisted of 5 steps.
+My pipeline consisted of the following steps.

 - First, I converted the images to grayscale to properly extract the lane lines.